karollynecosta/aws_solutions_architect-associate/README.md

 		Tiers: Web server environment Tier(ELB) & Worker Environment Tier(SQS Queue) You can create multiple environments(dev, test/qa, prod...)
 Supports: Go, Java, .NET, PHP, Python...or you can write a template for your language.

+Is looking for a way to easily deploy the application whilst maintaining full control of the underlying resources.

+time to create a new instance in your Elastic Beanstalk deployment to be less than 2 minutes ==
 ```

 ## Amazon S3 <a name="S3"></a>